Lawn Care Guide

 Definition: A cool-season grass that invades turfgrass.
 In Bermuda grass, dallisgrass leaves grow much faster, causing more frequent mowing and lawn care.
 Weed control and prevention is often necessary to curb dallisgrass.

 Definition: An herb with long roots, deeply rooted leaves and a yellow flower that turns into a white, feathery seed ball.
 Dandelions are perennial weeds that crowd growing grass.
 A proper weed control program means destroying dandelions at the root, though frequent mowing, also helps.
+Learn more about the Life Cycle of a Dandelion and some interesting facts!
 Dandelion Control – Lawn Care Tips & Weed Prevention

 Definition: The process of removing dead stems and built-up organic matter that locks in moisture, causing grass disease and insect infestations.
 Dethatching is a essential for a healthy lawn.